swan-io/srp/README.md

 // Send `username`, `salt` and `verifier` to the server
 ```

 _note:_ `derivePrivateKey` is provided for completeness with the SRP 6a specification.
-It is however recommended to use some form of "slow hashing", like [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2), to reduce the viability of a brute force attack against the verifier.
+It is, however, recommended to use some form of "slow hashing" like [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) to reduce the viability of a brute force attack against the verifier.

 _note:_ The use of a username as part of the verifier calculation means that if the user changes their username they must simultaneously provide an update salt and verifier to the server.
 If a user is able to login with multiple identifiers (e.g. username, phone number, or email address) you would need a separate verifier for each identifier.
 To avoid these issues you can leave the `username` blank for purposes of this algorithm.
 The downside of not using a username is that a server can do an attack to determine whether two users have the same password.
 For normal apps that trust the server but use SRP just to avoid transmitting plaintext passwords, this may be an acceptable trade-off.